 DUST ALLERGIES.
 Dust from certain woods will cause an allergic reaction.
-Always make sure you know what type of wood dust you are exposed to in the event that this happens.
+Make sure you know what type of wood dust you will be exposed to in case of an allergic reaction.

 SECTION 2: POWER SUPPLY

 Availability

 Before installing the machine, consider the availability and proximity of the required power supply circuit.
 If an existing circuit does not meet the requirements for this machine, a new circuit must be installed.
 To minimize the risk of electrocution, fire, or equipment damage, installation work and electrical wiring must be done by an electrican or qualified service personnel in accordance with all applicable codes and standards.